martbetz/The-Promura-Project/README.md

 </p>

 <p>
    The objective of <b>The Promura Project</b> is to collate as much information as possible about two very obscure and rare camera lenses: the <b>Auto-Promura 28mm C.P.
 Hi-Lux MC</b> and the <b>Auto-Promura 20mm C.P.
 Hi-Lux MC</b>.
-The project is open for collaboration.
+Please reference the project <a href="https://github.com/martbetz/The-Promura-Project/edit/main/README.md">FAQs</a>.

 ---

 <b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest conclusions suggest.

 This project is soley intended for reference and is a continual work-in-progress.
-Please raise an issue for any proposed corrections or a pull request for any proposed contributions.</b>
+Please raise an issue for any proposed corrections and a pull request for any proposed contributions.</b>

 ---